Neuropsychology PhD Student

 Firstly, Sri Lanka is a very special Country, from the landscape to the food and the people.
 My homestay "Amma" made me feel like part of the family, and it was incredibly humbling to feel such warmth and welcome.
 I met some incredible people, including the national staff, that will always have a special place in my heart.

-I had expected that the mental health placements would be the main source of learning and intellectual engagement for me, but this was not the case.
+I had expected that the psychiatric proejcts would be the main source of learning and intellectual engagement for me, but this was not the case.
 I particularly enjoyed the day running activities at a Youth Detention Centre.
 These young men and boys evidently enjoyed the day of team building and sports that we had set up for them, and it was sometimes challenging to keep activities running smoothly as they were so boisterous!
 The teaching placements were also very rewarding, I enjoyed getting creative with lesson planning and different ways students could improve their English.
 My favourite placement was a community teaching project, where the main aim was to improve their confidence in spoken English.
 Every week we played different games to build their skills and confidence.
 I had so much fun, and felt like I was genuinely making a difference when I could see their abilities and confidence growing.

 Of the many things that my SLV.Global experience has given me, it has given me a vast appreciation for the warmth, richness and acceptance of other cultures.
 By going out of my comfort zone, planning and leading classes or activities, I have developed so much self-confidence.